commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   *  By default, htmLawed won't check many attribute values for standard compliance.
 E.g., 'width="20m"' with the dimension in non-standard 'm' is let through.
 Implementing universal and strict attribute value checks can make htmLawed slow and resource-intensive.
 Admins should look at the 'hook_tag' parameter (section:- #3.4.9) or '$spec' to enforce finer checks on attribute values.

-  *  By default, htmLawed considers all ARIA, data-*, event and microdata attributes as global attributes and permits them in all elements.
+  *  By default, htmLawed considers all ARIA, data-*, event, and microdata attributes as global attributes and permits them in all elements.
 This is not strictly standard-compliant.
 E.g., the 'itemtype' microdata attribute is permitted only in elements that also have the 'itemscope' attribute.
 Admins can configure htmLawed to be more strict about this (section:- #2.3).

-  *  The attributes, deprecated (which can be transformed too) or not, that it supports are largely those that are in the specifications.
+  *  The attributes, whether deprecated (which can be transformed by htmLawed) or not, that it supports are largely those that are in the specifications.
 Only a few of the proprietary attributes are supported.
 However, '$spec' can be used to allow custom attributes (section:- #2.3).

   *  Except for contained URLs and dynamic expressions (also optional), htmLawed does not check CSS style property values.
 Admins should look at using the 'hook_tag' parameter (section:- #3.4.9) or '$spec' for finer checks.
 Perhaps the best option is to disallow 'style' but allow 'class' attributes with the right 'oneof' or 'match' values for 'class', and have the various class style properties in '.css' CSS stylesheet files.